JohnBucher/Website-JohnBucher/README.md

 Live at: [johnbucher.me](https://johnbucher.me)

 ## About
-My name is John Bucher and I am a Software Engineer specializing in Full Stack Web Development and Web Service technologies.
-This website was created to serve as a consolidation and showcase of my projects, skills, education, experience, and more!
+My name is John Bucher and I am a Software Engineer specializing in Full Stack Web Development with a passion for learning new things and continuously growing and evolving!
+This website was created to serve as a consolidation and showcase of my projects, skills, education, and experience!

 ## Project Details
 - Running on Angular 15